-- (1) If a person is convicted of an offence against this Act, any wildlife in relation to which the offence was committed that is not already the property of the State- - (a) is forfeited to the State; and - (b) must be disposed of in such a way as the chief executive directs. - (2) If- - (a) a person is convicted of an offence against this Act; and - (b) a direction is not given under section 171 for the disposal of any cultural or natural resource in relation to which the offence was committed;
+- (1) If a person is convicted of an offence against this Act, any wildlife in relation to which the offence was committed that is not already the property of the State- - (a) is forfeited to the State; and - (b) must be disposed of in such a way as the chief executive directs. - (2) If- - (a) a person is convicted of an offence against this Act; and the court may make such order, as it considers appropriate, for the disposal of the cultural or natural resource.

+(b) a direction is not given under section 171 for the disposal of any cultural or natural resource in relation to which the offence was committed;